kcummings/kgrep/README.md

 -------------

 * Refactor a working but untestable program into a "modern" application with Unit Tests, small methods, classes, etc. In other words, a sandbox to play, experiment and have a useful tool at the end of the day.
 * OS independence.
 Developed using VS2010, Nunit 2.6.1, NLog 2.0.1.2 & .NET 4.0.
 Should be compatible with Mono however it has not be compiled or tested under Mono.
-A sample log file is *SampleLog - 2013-04-28.log*.
+A sample log file is *SampleLog.log*.

 Binaries
 -----